-At the October 1, 2013 meeting of the City Commission of Lawrence Kansas, this updated Title VI Program was approved and attached as Appendix C is the updated Title VI Policy Statement for all LTS services and programs.
+On September 20, 2016 the City Commission of Lawrence Kansas approved the updated Title VI Program.
+Appendix C represents the updated and approved Title VI Policy Statement for all LTS services and programs.

 7. Provision of Additional Information to the FTA